DOUBLE CHOCOLATE + RASPBERRY HAMENTASHEN

 1 c raisins

-2. Sprinkle yeast on top, mix, let stand 10 min.
+2. Sprinkle yeast on top, mix gently, let stand 10 min.

-3. While you wait for the yeast, get the other ingredients ready.
-In a large measuring cup, measure oil, add 1/2 c. warm water, sugar, 1 tsp honey, salt, eggs, and 2 c. flour.
+3. While you wait for the yeast to bloom, get the other ingredients ready.
+In a large measuring cup, measure oil, add 1/2 c. warm water, 1/4 c white sugar, 1 tsp honey, 2 tsp salt, 2 eggs, and 2 c. flour.

-4. Add into the yeast mixture and mix well.
+4. Add this into the yeast mixture and mix well.

 6. Knead 2-3 minutes with a bread hook attachment or turn onto a floured board and knead.